Avaiga/taipy-doc/docs/manuals/cli/manage-versions.md

 ## List capabilities with the --help option

-To display the help with all command line arguments, you can run `taipy help manage-versions` command.
+To display the help message of the `manage-version` command, you can run `taipy help manage-versions` command.
 Alternatively, you can use the `--help` or `-h` options by running `taipy manage-versions --help` or `taipy manage-versions -h`.